The Story of Israel

 - The first four commands discuss our relationship with God; the other six cover our relationship with other people.
 Jesus summarizes these two groups of commands as “You shall love the Lord your God with all your heart, soul, and mind, and you shall love your neighbor as yourself” (Matt.
 22:37-9).

 - Idolatry was a continual temptation for the Jews throughout their long history, following the practices of the pagan cultures around them.
 Even after being rescued from the Egyptian army, they soon began worshipping a golden calf, probably the image of the Egyptian goddess Hathor.

 - The third command tells us to respect the name of God.
 How many times do we misuse that name, such as saying, “Oh my God, that’s a good hamburger!”
 This trivializes God’s holy name.

 - The Jews worshipped on the seventh day which is what the word “Sabbath” means.
 This was to remember the end of creation when God ceased his creative work.
-However, the NT mentions twice (Acts 20:7, 1 Cor 16:2) that the new church worshiped on the “first day of the week.”
-We assume that this was to remember Jesus’ resurrection, but the NT never gives a theological rationale for the change nor reports any controversy over the change, which is surprising given the importance of the 4th commandment in Jewish life.
-The NT never describes Sunday as the “Christian Sabbath” nor makes any connection to the command that this be a day of rest from work.
+However, the NT mentions twice (Acts 20:7, 1 Cor 16:2) that the new church worshipped on the “first day of the week.”
+We assume that this was to remember Jesus’ resurrection, but the NT never gives a theological rationale for the change, nor are there reports of any controversy over the change, which is surprising given the importance of the 4th commandment in Jewish life.
+The NT never describes Sunday as the “Christian Sabbath” (as we sometimes hear people say today) nor makes any connection to the command that this be a day of rest from work.
 Paul says that the Sabbath day observance no longer applies (at least to Gentiles) since Christ has come (Col. 2:16-17).

 - The commandment against killing more accurately refers to murder.
 It does not apply to killing in wars, self-defense, or killing animals for food or sacrifices, since all of these are permitted in the OT.